joyhwang41/joyhwang41/README.md

 - 🤝 On Large-scale Data Infrastructure, I’m skilled at **Spark, AWS S3, Feature Engineering and ETL**

-- ✨ On Data Analytics and Statistical Modeling, I’m skilled at **Tableau, Pandas, Numpy, Scikit-Learn, SpaCy, Matplotlib, ggplot2 and PyTorch**
+- ✨ On Data Analytics and Statistical Modeling, I’m skilled at **Tableau, SAS, Pandas, Numpy, Scikit-Learn, SpaCy, Matplotlib, ggplot2 and PyTorch**

-- 💬 Ask me about  **A/B Test, Data Science and Machine Learning practices**
+- 💬 Ask me about  **Unix Scripting, A/B Test, Data Science and Machine Learning practices**

 - 📫 How to reach me :       **chuyihuang.xmu@gmail.com**